 Adoration 4 Adventure’s fun outdoor and foodie experiences in Riga, Latvia.
 See my review of Beautiful Riga Bike Tour and Riga Food Tasting Tour with EAT Riga.

-There are many ways to a see a city – by foot, by bus, or even by boat.
+There are many ways to see a city – on foot, by bus, or even by boat.
 All of these options are possible in Riga, Latvia.
 However, on my recent visit there with Sally of Passport and Plates Travel Blog, we decided to get to know the city through its food and on the back of bicycles.

 Sally and I teamed up with E.A.T.
 Riga Tours to try out their Riga Food Tasting Tour (2 hours) and Beautiful Riga Bike Tour (2-3 hours) over two consecutive days.
 I couldn’t have imagined a better way to get to know the city, its landmarks, culture, and history.

 Here is how we biked and ate our way around Riga, Latvia.

 Riga Food Tasting Tour

 The food tasting tour is a walking tour of the Central Market, followed by eating lunch of Latvian foods at Desa & Co restaurant.
 We met our group and then set off in the direction of the Central Market.
 Our tour guide, Agnese, shared a summarized history of the city while we walked.
 She was friendly, charming, and happy to answer any questions.

 I had walked briefly through the Central Market on my first day, however, without having the history and background of the market, the experience was nowhere near as enjoyable as it was on the food tasting tour.

 There are actually different areas of the market for meat, vegetables, pastries, clothing, and flowers.
 This market is a great attraction for tourists but is also a marketplace that is used by locals daily.